Our Services

 Like knees and hips, the TMJ can develop osteoarthritis over time.
 Cartilage may thin, and the joint may become inflamed or stiff.

-If you're experiencing persistent jaw pain and wondering whether joint degeneration could be a factor, Ubie's free AI-powered Temporomandibular Joint Osteoarthritis (TMJ) symptom checker can help you understand your symptoms in just a few minutes before your next doctor's visit.
+If you're experiencing persistent jaw pain and wondering whether joint degeneration could be playing a role in your symptoms, you can use Ubie's free AI-powered Temporomandibular Joint Osteoarthritis (TMJ) symptom checker to get personalized insights in just a few minutes and feel more prepared for your doctor's appointment.

 You may not immediately connect jaw issues to poor rest.
 Watch for: